 Italy has had many different administrations and political turmoil since WW2, while Saudi Arabia has had one ruling family during the same period.
 Does this make Italy riskier than Saudi Arabia?
 When they do change administration in Saudi Arabia, you can expect it to be bloody (literally).
 The lack of volatility often ends in “blowing up”.

-We stick to information that confirms our beliefs.
-This is the wrong approach.
+Confirmation bias in trading is a cognitive bias where traders seek out and emphasize information that confirms their preexisting beliefs, leading to skewed decision-making and ignoring contradictory evidence.
+This bias can result in overconfidence, selective memory, and poor trading outcomes.
+To combat confirmation bias, traders should seek diverse perspectives, establish structured decision-making frameworks, and use unbiased research tools.
+Managing emotions like fear and greed is also critical for avoiding this bias in trading decisions.
 Whatever you do in life, you should always question your beliefs.
 You should welcome conflicting evidence and thoughts!
 Your learning curve improves.
 Charlie Munger says that if you don’t change 180 degrees on something important every year, you are not thinking hard enough.

 Gambler’s fallacy